Exchange Unified Messaging Online migration support

 - If you have previously configured Exchange VM policies and rules, make sure they are effective.

 - Familiarize yourself with the Cloud Voicemail service PowerShell cmdlets for changing user settings.

 The following is an overview of end-user voicemail migration experience.

 No email is sent to users notifying them about voicemail account activation/migration.

 |Access to previous messages||No change

-Users will have access to their previous voicemail messages in all supported endpoints.
+Users have access to their previous voicemail messages in all supported endpoints.

 |Receiving VM in outlook, SFB Apps||No change

-Users will continue to receive their voicemail messages in all supported endpoints.
+Users continue to receive their voicemail messages in all supported endpoints.